Tools for HANA SQL Data Warehousing

 4 Conclusion

-The SAP HANA platform has various tools for managing and developing the platform.
-These are important for setting up the native SAP HANA SQL Data Warehouse.
+The SAP HANA platform provides various tools for its administration and development.
+These tools are essential for establishing a native SAP HANA SQL Data Warehouse.

-The integration of data from different source systems is a core task for a data warehouse.
-After many years of classic Extract, Transform and Load (ETL) dominating this area of data warehousing, there is now an increasing trend towards transferring data to the data warehouse virtually.
-In addition, new NoSQL database technologies and big data are playing a greater role and must interact with an enterprise data warehouse solution.
-The SAP HANA platform as the basis for SAP HANA SQL Data Warehousing, which is native in this sense, has many solutions that enable needs-based and scalable data integration.
-The SAP Web IDE development environment (see 1 SAP HANA tools) is already sufficient for simple loading processes and can be used to graphically populate tables from source systems based on SQL commands.
-For more complex scenarios, the package solution Enterprise Information Management (EIM) and the SAP HANA Smart Data Access (SDA) service are available for integrating data.
+For a data warehouse, integrating data from various source systems is a core task.
+While traditional Extract, Transform, and Load (ETL) dominated this area of data warehousing for many years, the current trend is increasingly towards virtually transferring data into the data warehouse.
+Furthermore, new NoSQL database technologies and Big Data play a greater role and must interact with an enterprise data warehouse solution.
+The SAP HANA platform, serving as the foundation for native SAP HANA SQL Data Warehousing in this context, offers numerous solutions that enable demand-driven and scalable data integration.
+For simple loading processes, the SAP Web IDE development environment (see 1 SAP HANA Tools) is sufficient, allowing tables from source systems to be populated graphically based on SQL commands.
+For more complex scenarios, the packaged solution Enterprise Information Management (EIM) and the SAP HANA Smart Data Access (SDA) service are available for data integration.

 1.1.1 Enterprise Information Management

-For some years now, Enterprise Information Management has been a separate field of information technology that deals with the integration of the management of structured and unstructured information in a corporate context.
-SAP has combined specific data management and data integration solutions under this name.
-For data integration, these are the tools SAP HANA Smart Data Integration (SDI) and SAP HANA Smart Data Quality (SDQ).
-SDQ is an extension of SDI that cannot be used on its own.
-SDI is the universal ETL tool of the SAP HANA platform with which a large selection of data sources can be connected and data can be loaded into the SAP HANA database, if necessary after a transformation.
-The standard connectors include:
+Enterprise Information Management has been a distinct discipline within information technology for several years, focusing on consolidating the management of structured and unstructured information within an enterprise context.
+Under this name, SAP has accordingly consolidated specific data management and data integration solutions.
+For data integration, these include the tools SAP HANA Smart Data Integration (SDI) and SAP HANA Smart Data Quality (SDQ).
+SDQ is an extension of SDI and cannot be used independently.
+SDI is the universal ETL tool of the SAP HANA platform, enabling connection to a wide range of data sources and allowing data, potentially after transformation, to be loaded into the SAP HANA database.
+Standard connectors include, among others:

 • ABAP